 There are many makers of knuckle couplers in the HO scale.
 All are compatible with each other, although specialty couplers like scale or shelf knuckles may have some difficulty coupling or uncoupling automatically when coupled to a knuckle from a different brand.

 The original knuckle coupler maker is still one of the most recognized names in the hobby.
 Kadee offers the most extensive line of couplers, including many special adaptions for converting older cars and locomotives, scale and shelf knuckles.

-Couplers are marketed by number.
-The No. 5 has been the defacto "standard" knuckle coupler in HO scale for generations.
+Couplers are marketed by numbers.
+The No. 5 has been the de facto "standard" knuckle coupler in the HO scale for generations.
 Kadee keeps an extensive conversion chart on their website and in catalogs.

 02 of 07

 Since the expansion in the HO coupler market in 1997, McHenry has emerged as an innovator in the field.
 McHenry offers an ever-increasing line of knuckles, including scale and shelf varieties and some special adaptations.

 Most couplers are made of plastic but feature metal knuckle springs.
 Some early versions, including the standard No. 1 coupler, featured a plastic knuckle spring.

 Accurail, well-known for their HO scale freight car kits, markets a line of couplers.
 Accumate couplers work much differently than other brands.
 The couplers utilize a split shank arrangement whereby the entire coupler separates to open.
 The centering springs, cast onto the end of the shanks, also close the knuckle.